 I think I missed it for two reasons.
 First, on domestic flights or flights originating in the US I would confirm that TSA Pre-check appeared on my pass.
 This flight didn’t fit so I didn’t review my pass all that close.
 Second, I didn’t know this was a thing.
 I thought if you were screened beyond the usual security checkpoint there was a reason for suspicion and there was no reason for anyone to be wary of me.

 Now, let’s go back to me being told this was a “random screening.”
-Well, based on what I have read, it isn’t as random as the airlines had me believe.
+Well, based on what I have read, it may not be as random as the airlines had me believe.
 If it were truly random it would be a one-time thing, just like when you are singled out during the TSA screening even with the pre-check.

 Apparently, the SSSS designation can follow you from trip to trip.
 At this point, I can’t verify that because I have not traveled since returning from Paris.
 But as a travel writer, this is certainly a concern.